Self-Adaptive Gamma Context-Aware SSM-based Model for Metal Defect Detection: Experiment

 \subsection{Datasets Preparation}

-In this study, for container defect detection, the CD5-DET (will publish after double-blind) is used, which contains deframe, hole, minior\_dent, major\_dent and rust.
-There are about 150 images in each class, and a total of 800 images are used in the entire dataset.
+In this study, for container defect detection, the CD5-DET\cite{sun2024cd5det} is used, which contains deframe, hole, minior\_dent, major\_dent and rust.
 In addition, NEU-DET\cite{song2013noise} and GC10-DET\cite{lv2020deep} are collected for generalization experiments and ablation experiments.